How to make an omelette should be one of the first things anyone learns in the kitchen.

 Pour in the egg mixture and as it starts to set on the base gently push the sides of omelette towards the centre of the pan allowing the runny egg to flow to the edge of the pan.
 Continue to do this until the underneath is golden and the top is softly set.

+Add a sprinkle or salt and pepper, add any vegetables you would like to the top.
 Using a spatula, fold the omelette in half and slide onto a plate.

 Sprinkle with ground pepper and serve with fresh salad leaves.